-Editor’s note: This article first appeared in Midwifery Today, Issue 132, Winter 2019.Join Midwifery Today Website Membership The United States’ use of doulas during childbirth is on the rise.
+Editor’s note: This article first appeared in Midwifery Today, Issue 132, Winter 2019.Join Midwifery Today Online Membership The United States’ use of doulas during childbirth is on the rise.
 A 2012 survey conducted by Evidence Based Births indicated that 6% of the births in the US are conducted with the assistance of a doula, up from 3% in a 2006 national survey (Declercq et al. 2007; Declercq et al. 2013).
 This growing acceptance of doulas is not shared in countries like Bolivia where Canadian expat, Vanessa Sykes, delivered her daughter, Isabella, four years ago.
 She says, “I wanted a vaginal birth and to women outside Bolivia this seems like a given; but in Bolivia, women are kept out of the birthing process.”
 Sykes refused to be excluded.
 This refusal led her into a journey that resulted in her becoming the first registered doula in Bolivia, as well as forming Vanessa Sykes Birthing Services in Santa Cruz de la Tierra, Bolivia.
 Vanessa Sykes Birthing Services is a first in Santa Cruz de la Tierra—one of the fastest growing cities in the world.
 Services include an array of doula care ranging from prenatal to postpartum care.
 They also offer some of the… Read more….
 All She Wanted Was Her Socks: Bolivia’s First Doula

-Help us to provide more free content.
+Help us to provide more content.

-If you enjoyed this article, please consider helping us continue to provide you with more insights and information.
+If you enjoyed this article, please consider a donation to help us continue to provide you with more insights and information.